All Episodes

 How would it be possible that the school supervisor denies any knowledge of it?

-How would it possibly be how would it be possible that in fact they didn't have full knowledge of it?
+How would it be possible that, in fact, they didn't have full knowledge of it, and therefore they commitTedros negligence?

-I mean, they in fact enabled this offender who was under investigation, being prosecuted for sexual assault, relocated him quietly to another school, and then put actually.
+I mean, they, in fact, enabled this offender who was under investigation, being prosecuted for sexual assault, relocated him quietly to another school, and then put out the private sector.

 You bet, you bet.